Private Equity North American Sports Investing: A Deep Dive

 Disruption from streaming services has escalated sports content as a premier entertainment asset.
 Amazon, Hulu, and YouTube have upended a half-century status of the cable bundle, leaving live sports as advertisers’ best bet.
 Today, sports content holds unparalleled value in the media ecosystem as one of the few remaining forms of live entertainment, with broadcast stations and streaming services eager to pay top dollar for game distribution rights.

-For PE, this makes owning a sports franchise akin to owning a content studio.
+Today, owning a sports franchise is akin to owning a content studio.
 At a Sportico conference last fall, Gerry Cardinale, the founder and managing director of RedBird Capital, described sports as the new ‘Hollywood’ and teams as ‘multi-billion dollar mini Disneys.’
 For private equity investors, this presents a lucrative opportunity to capitalize on some of the world’s most valuable content amid increasing digital engagement trends.

 Fan Loyalty: Capitalizing on Sticky Customer Bases